Call Us Today! Text Us

 When construction defect claims result in litigation, expert witnesses are often critical to proving the existence and cause of the defects.
 These experts can include engineers, architects, and contractors who can testify to the standard of care and the extent of the damages.
 Plaintiffs in construction defect cases may be entitled to recover various types of damages, including the cost of repairs, loss of use or value of the property, and consequential damages such as temporary housing costs.

-Resolving Construction Defect Disputes in Solon, OH
+Resolving Construction Defect Disputes in Cleveland, OH

 When construction defects arise, there are several methods for resolving the resulting disputes.
 Some options include: